kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 As the morning progresses, the pale sun burns away the fog.
 By noon, visibility stretches for ten miles across choppy, grey-green waves under a brightening sky.
 And there, rising from the sea to the south, is the unmistakable shape of land— jagged, snow-dusted peaks against the horizon.

 A shout goes up from the crow’s nest, echoed by murmurs on deck.
 Captain Stonebeard strides to the railing, squinting.
 A rare grin splits his beard.
-“Ah, Kaltsel to the south!
-Mera puts us two hours out from Syrinlya!”
-He turns, voice booming across the deck, energized by the sight.
+“Ah, Kaltsel to the south!”
+After a brief conference with the navigator, he adds “Mera puts us two hours out from Syrinlya!”
+He turns, voice booming across the deck, energized.
 “Alright, you lot!
 Look alive!
 Pack your gear and prepare for landfall!
 The Frigid Depths haven’t beaten us yet!”

 The salt spray now freezes almost instantly upon hitting the deck.
 Since leaving Palebank Village, the world has steadily bled color and warmth, surrendering to an encroaching reign of ice.
 The air bites with a ferocity that makes the fog-chilled waters seem almost temperate by comparison.
 Under the finally clear, brittle sky, the Remorhaz glides towards a coastline that looks like the jagged teeth of some immense, frost-covered beast, its peaks clawing at the sky.

 Mera’s calculations prove precise.
 As the sun begins its slow descent, casting long, pale shadows across the waves, the ramshackle outpost of Syrinlya comes into view.
 It’s less a town and more a temporary scar upon the landscape— a sprawling camp of fur-lined yurts huddled against the relentless wind, smoke whipping horizontally from their capped peaks.
 Figures bundled against the cold— mostly dwarves and elves, judging by their builds— move between the structures.

 Stonebeard brings the Remorhaz expertly alongside a crude dock fashioned from timber and ice.
 “Alright, Syrinlya!” he bellows, his voice carrying over the wind’s howl.
 “We’ll unload cargo, then take on whatever’s heading back south.
 We depart for Palebank Village in three days.
 Plenty of time for you lot to find your contact.”
 He gives a curt nod to the adventurers.
 “Mind the ice.”

+## Syrinlya

 The wind assaults the party as they step onto frozen ground, driving needles of snow into exposed skin.
 Kragor pulls his cloak tighter, muttering about unnatural cold.
 A stout, weathered dwarf woman with a wild mane of shaggy grey hair approaches, stamping heavily booted feet.